Min Hee-jin

-Min Hee-jin (born December 16, 1979) is a South Korean music producer, art director, and graphic designer.
-She is the former CEO of ADOR, a subsidiary of entertainment company Hybe Corporation, and the former executive producer of K-pop girl group NewJeans.
-She was formerly a creative director at SM Entertainment, where she was responsible for the branding of groups such as Girls' Generation, Shinee, f(x), Exo, and Red Velvet.
+Min Hee-jin (born December 16, 1979) is a South Korean creative director, art director and graphic designer.
+She is best known as the former executive producer of the K-pop girl group NewJeans and for the legal battles regarding its control.

+Min worked at SM Entertainment from 2002 to 2018, starting as a graphic designer, then art director, before becoming creative director later on in 2012, and ultimately becoming part of the board of directors.
+She led the visual and conceptual identity of groups such as Girls' Generation, Shinee, f(x), Exo, and Red Velvet.

+In 2019, she joined Hybe Corporation and oversaw the company's rebranding.
+She became the CEO of ADOR, a new Hybe subsidiary, in November 2021 and launched NewJeans in July 2022.

+Min left ADOR in 2024, following a protracted conflict with Hybe's top executives regarding NewJeans' control and activities.
+Since late 2025, she has been running a new agency named OOAK, aiming to produce a new boy group.

 Early life

 Min was born on December 16, 1979, in Seoul, South Korea.
 She attended Seoul Women's University, where she received a degree in visual design.

 Career

 2002–2018: SM Entertainment

-Min Hee-jin joined SM Entertainment in 2002 as a graphic designer and later rose to the position of creative director, where she led the visual branding of several iconic K-pop groups, including Girls' Generation, Shinee, f(x), Exo, and Red Velvet.
+Min joined SM Entertainment in 2002 as a graphic designer and later rose to the position of creative director, where she led the visual branding of several K-pop groups, including Girls' Generation, Shinee, f(x), Exo, and Red Velvet.
 Her role at SM involved overseeing the planning and production of album artwork, costumes, and music videos, as well as shaping the overall brand identity of the artists through non-visual means.
-Notably, she created a special exhibition for the release of f(x)’s 4 Walls album (2015) and orchestrated the "Pathcode" game as part of promotions for Exo's Exodus (2015).
-Min is particularly renowned for her innovative and experimental approach to art direction, which contrasted with the formulaic style typically used for first-generation K-pop idols.
 She is credited with shifting the visual direction of the K-pop industry towards a more concept-driven approach, particularly evident in her work on f(x)'s 2013 album Pink Tape.
+Min is also known for her innovative and experimental approach to art direction, which contrasted with the formulaic style typically used for first-generation K-pop idols.
+Notably, she created a special exhibition for the release of f(x)'s 4 Walls album (2015) and orchestrated the "Pathcode" game as part of promotions for Exo's Exodus (2015).
 Min was promoted to the board of directors at SM Entertainment in 2017, but due to burnout, she left the company by the end of 2018.